 3- Embrace judgment

 – If I get criticized for this, will I suffer any measurable impacts?
-Will I lose my job, get hit upside the head with a softball bat or lose important friendships?
-If the only side effect of the criticism is that you will feel bad about the criticism, then you have to compare that bad feeling with the benefits you’ll get from actually doing something worth doing.
-Being remarkable is exciting, fun, profitable and great for your career.
+Will I lose my job, get hit upside the head with a softball bat, or lose important friendships?
+If the only side effect of the criticism is that you will feel bad about the criticism, you have to compare that bad feeling with the benefits you’ll get from doing something worth doing.
+Being remarkable is exciting, fun, profitable, and great for your career.
 Feeling bad wears off.
 And then, once you’ve compared the two, and you’ve sold yourself on taking the remarkable path, answer this one.

 – How can I create something that critics will criticize?
 If you stop viewing feedback as a sign that you did something wrong and instead see it as a sign you did something notable, it’s suddenly not so scary.
 In fact, it becomes a badge of honor that you did something worth other people taking the time to comment on.

 It’s natural to doubt yourself or let others’ harsh words stay top of mind.
 But, if you practice these mindset shifts, you’ll be able to overcome your fear of failure and achieve what you’d set out to.